 After you manually entered all information into your database and the PO and invoice are matched against each other, you discover that, either by mistake or deliberately, the vendor issued a receipt for $12,000.
 This is where two-way matching helps you discover mistakes or prevent invoice fraud, ensuring that the invoice isn’t paid immediately.
 Thanks to this process, you saved yourself $2,000!

 While this is great news, of course, there are still many things that can go wrong if the invoice matching process is done manually.
-Inaccurate data, lengthy approval, and payment flows, lack of concentration of employees, and fraudulent documents make manual two-way matching a fragile process.
+Inaccurate data, lengthy approval and payment flows, a lack of concentration among employees, and fraudulent documents make manual two-way matching a fragile process.

 But it doesn’t have to be like that, as the invoice matching process can be automated with software.
 Let’s have a look at a possible solution next.